pawarherschel/UniOfAalto/script.typ

 Let's start with some highlights from my game development experience.

 I participated in Coventry University's summer school, where we were taught game development using Unity.
 As a finale, a game jam was held, and my team got 2nd place.

-Other than Unity, I taught myself Godot, since I love free and open source software.
+Other than Unity, I taught myself Godot.
 I created clones of small games to learn Godot.
 Then, I participated in GMTK's 2023 Game Jam and got an average rank of 4612th position out of over 6700 participants.

 Recently, I've been exploring Bevy, a game engine made in rust that uses ECS.

-Lemme tell you more about the game development projects.

 #next-slide()